2023 Most Popular Online Nursing Schools in North Carolina

 Check out the online nursing programs at these schools if you want to attend one of the most popular in North Carolina.

 Our 2023 rankings named East Carolina University the most popular online school in North Carolina for nursing students.
-ECU is a fairly large public school located in the small city of Greenville.
+ECU is a very large public school located in the small city of Greenville.

 On average, nursing graduates from ECU take out $26,000 in student loans while working on their degree.
 This translates to an average monthly loan payment of $261, based on a 10-year repayment plan.

-You’ll be in good company if you decide to attend University of North Carolina at Greensboro.
-It ranked #2 on our 2023 Most Popular Online Nursing Schools in North Carolina list.
-Located in the large city of Greensboro, UNC Greensboro is a public college with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend University of North Carolina at Greensboro.
+The school came in at #2 on this year’s Most Popular Online Nursing Schools in North Carolina list.
+Located in the large city of Greensboro, UNC Greensboro is a public college with a large student population.

 While working on their degree, nursing majors at UNC Greensboro accumulate an average of around $22,250 in student debt.
 This translates to an average monthly loan payment of $151, based on a 10-year repayment plan.